skhcjh231/skhcjh231.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 education: true # includes a list of education items
+experience: true
-experience: true # includes a list of experience items
+academic: true # includes a list of academic services
-honors: true # includes a list of experience items
+honors: true
 social: true  # includes social icons at the bottom of the page
 ---